Updated October 12th 2020

 The authors searched major medical databases for clinical studies on treatment with convalescent plasma or hyperimmune immunoglobulin for people with COVID-19.
 Studies could be conducted anywhere in the world and include participants of any age, gender or ethnicity, with mild, moderate or severe COVID-19.

 This is the first living update of this review.
-This review includes 20 completed studies, with 5,211 participants who received convalescent plasma.
-One of the studies randomly allocated participants to different treatments (randomised trials produce the best evidence).
+This review includes 19 completed studies, with 38,081 participants who received convalescent plasma.

-Certainty (confidence) in the evidence is very limited because there was only one randomised study and most studies did not use reliable methods to measure their results.
+Certainty (confidence) in the evidence is very limited because there were only two randomised studies and most studies did not use reliable methods to measure their results.
 Furthermore, participants received various treatments alongside convalescent plasma, and some had underlying health problems.

 Lead author, Sarah Valk from the Center for Clinical Transfusion Research at Sanquin Blood Supply in the Netherlands, says: "In summary, we remain very uncertain about the effectiveness and safety of using convalescent plasma for people with COVID-19.
 We are very uncertain whether or not convalescent plasma affects the number of serious harms.
 These findings could be related to the natural progression of the disease, other treatments that the participants received, or to convalescent plasma."